cody-malcolm/FileSharer/README.md

 ## Project Information

-This application consists of a Server and Client to facilitate file sharing.
+This application consists of a Server and Client to facilitate the sharing of text-based files.
 The Server is implemented in Java and the client is implemented in JavaFX.

 ## Requirements